jupyter-ai-contrib/jupyterlab-notebook-awareness/README.md

 ## Usage

-A simple frontend extension that adds `activeCellId` and `notebookPath` to each client's awareness state.
+A JupyterLab frontend extension that tracks user awareness by adding `activeCellId` and `notebookPath` to each client's collaborative awareness state.
+This enables applications to know which notebook and cell each user is currently viewing.

+### Awareness State Schema

+The extension adds the following fields to each client's awareness state:

+- **`activeCellId`** (string | null): The unique ID of the currently active cell the user is viewing
+- **`notebookPath`** (string | null): The file path of the notebook the user has open

+### Example Awareness Structure

-Here is an example of the awareness structure in JSON:
+Here is an example of the complete awareness structure in JSON with multiple users:

 ```json
 {